-In order to see how liquidity provision influences welfare, we note from Figure 7(a) that the market structure changes around c = 0.281-the population of market makers increases steeply from zero to about 0.17 as c increases from slightly below 0.281 to slight above.
-The increase in the population of market makers increases the liquidity supply in the market, which enhances the welfare of all agents as Figure 8 demonstrates.
-Moreover, the point at which μ becomes positive (c = 0.281) coincides with the point at which the welfare of agents starts to increase with c.
+To see how liquidity provision influences welfare, we note from Fig. 7, Panel A that the market structure changes around c=0.281.
+The population of market makers increases steeply from zero to about 0.17 as c increases from slightly below 0.281 to slight above.
+The increase in the population of market makers increases the liquidity supply in the market, which enhances the welfare of all agents as Fig. 8 demonstrates.
+Moreover, the point at which μ becomes positive (c=0.281) coincides with the point at which the welfare of agents starts to increase with c.

-Note that at c = 0.281, the market structure changes from a trader market to a dealer market.
-Although the population of market makers increases drastically from zero to 0.17, the change in the welfare level of the economy is smooth at this point.
+At c = 0.281, the market structure changes from a trader market to a dealer market.
+Although the population of market makers increases drastically from 0 to 0.17, the change in the welfare level of the economy is smooth at this point.
 The continuity in welfare, however, does not imply that the change in market structure is immaterial.
-Figure 8 demonstrates a clear regime shift at this point-there is a discrete change in the relation between welfare and primitives of the economy such as the cost of spot participation.
+Fig. 8 demonstrates a clear regime shift at this point.
+A discrete change in the relation occurs between welfare and primitives of the economy such as the cost of spot participation.
 In particular, when c < 0.281, decreasing the spot participation cost does not change the market structure (μ remains 0) and always improves welfare.
 When c > 0.281, however, decreasing the spot participation cost reduces ex ante liquidity provision and hence decreases welfare.
-Such change in the properties of the market has important policy implications, which we discuss in Section 7.
-We summarize this result as follows:
+Such change in the properties of the market has important policy implications.
+We summarize this result as follows.